y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 - A thread library provides the programmer with an API for creating and managing threads.
 - There are two primary ways of implementing a thread library.
   - The first approach is to provide a library entirely in user space with no kernel support.
-  - The second approach is to implement a kernel-level library supported directly by the operaging system.
+  - The second approach is to implement a kernel-level library supported directly by the operating system.
 - Two general strategies for creating multiple threads:
   - asynchronous threading
     - With asynchronous threading, once the parent creates a child thread, the parent resumes its execution, so that the parent and child execute concurrently.